Unobtainiumrock/generalized-liner-models-learning-app/GLM_NOTES.md

 ### Computational Considerations

 And the advantages go beyond simply convenience factors.
-When we work in modern libraries like NumPy, TensorFlow, etc, we gain the gain the performance advantages of **vectorization**.
+When we work in modern libraries like NumPy, TensorFlow, etc, we gain the performance advantages of **vectorization**.
 We also gain the benefit of handling all observations simultaneously through **batch processing** and open the opportunity to apply well-established algorithms for matrix operations, such as QR decomp, SVD, etc.

 However, this isn't also without its own drawbacks.
 If the design matrix $X$ has a very large $n$ number of observations, it can be extensive to load the entire thing into memory.
 Additionally, if we happen to have a very large $p$, then operations like matrix inversion can be expensive, since inversion is an $O(p^{3}$ operation.
 We also run the risk of numerical stability, if $X^{T}X$ is ill-conditioned.